 We differentiate our Smart EVs based on a number of core attributes, which are attractive design, high performance, smart technology functions and proven safety and reliability.
 Customer acceptance of our Smart EVs also depends on our ability to maintain competitive pricing.
-We primarily target our Smart EVs to the mid- to high-end segment in China's passenger vehicle market.
-With autonomous driving, smart connectivity and high performance, our Smart EVs offer compelling value proposition in the mid- to high-end segment.
+We primarily target our Smart EVs to the mid-price segment in China's passenger vehicle market.
+With autonomous driving, smart connectivity and high performance, our Smart EVs offer compelling value proposition in the mid-price segment.